Schweigert/unionf/README.md

 a = UnionFind.new [:marlon, :pamella, :matheus]
 ```

+*Note: Any comparable type is compatible with this gem.*

 The return of a union is the size of the new set created.
 The find method for a set tells you what element represents that set.